 In Africa, Pasternak has also joined the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), where he leads an international program.

-“I am showing that an African family can make a relatively good living from a 500 square meter drip irrigated vegetable field,” he tells ISRAEL21c.
+“I am showing that an African family can make a relatively good living from a 500 square meter drip irrigated vegetable field,” he says.

 From irrigation to solar greenhouses